alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 {{< figure src="/images/agit-flow/agit-flow-diagram-en.png" width="600" caption="Fig: AGit-Flow diagram for single repository" >}}

 In the above graph, there are two roles.
-One is a developer, and another is a committer.
+One is a developer, and the other is a committer.

 The developer creates and updates a pull request with the following steps.